JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/introduction.rst

 by Los Alamos National Laboratory and the National Center for Atmospheric Research (NCAR), and NCAR has lead responsibility for the atmospheric component.

-..
-Add links for MPAS, MPAS-A?
+The user is referred to documentation for `MPAS <https://mpas-dev.github.io/>`_ and `MPAS-Atmosphere <https://mpas-dev.github.io/atmosphere/atmosphere.html>`_ for user guides and other information about those model components.

-As well as all the source code needed to implement JEDI for the MPAS mesh and model variables, MPAS-JEDI also provides a suite of tests that can be run automatically as part of continuous integration, and configurations for those tests and other low-resolution examples.
+MPAS-JEDI provides the source code needed to implement JEDI for the MPAS mesh and atmospheric model variables, as well as a suite of tests that can be run automatically as part of continuous integration, configurations for those tests, and other coarse mesh-spacing examples.

 Applications currently possible with MPAS-JEDI